qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 #.
 Zoom or pan to the area of interest.
 #.
 Select the menu option :menuselection:`View --> New Bookmark` or press
    :kbd:`Ctrl+B`.
-The Spatial Bookmark panel opens with the newly created bookmark.
+The :guilabel:`Spatial Bookmarks` panel opens with the newly created bookmark.
 #.
 Enter a descriptive name for the bookmark (up to 255 characters).
 #.
 Check the :guilabel:`In Project` box if you wish to save the bookmark in the project file.
 #.
 Press :kbd:`Enter` to add the bookmark or click elsewhere.